 The SCHEER report should be dismissed and a new objective evaluation of the risks to health and the environment must be undertaken by competent experts without conflicts of interests and ties to industry.
 The report is extremely biased about the current scientific evidence of health risks.
 It cannot be used as a basis for decisions on new exposure limits for the prevention of harmful health and environmental effects.
-The relevant EU body to manage the new evaluation procedure is The European Environmental Agency.
+The relevant EU body to manage the new evaluation procedure is the European Environmental Agency in parallel with tasks of the European Food Safety Agency.